MICA-MNI/BrainSpace/docs/python_doc/vtk_wrap.rst

 :class:`.BSRenderer`, :class:`.BSActor` and :class:`.BSPolyDataMapper` wrapper
 classes, respectively.

-The only difference between :class:`Plotter` and  :class:`GridPlotter` is that in the latter a renderer is restricted to a single entry, cannot span more than one entry.
+The only difference between :class:`.Plotter` and  :class:`.GridPlotter` is that in the latter a renderer is restricted to a single entry, cannot span more than one entry.